equinor/eit-robotic-avatar-two/robot/README.md

 # Robotic Avatar Robot

-For right now this is more of a generic robot code.
-Not bound to any desigen yet.
+This is both a simple virtual robot to help with deveopemnt and a library for the other robots to use.
 The main focus now is:
 Infrastucture as code.
 Data streams beween robots and robots and users.